SAP-samples/btp-genai-starter-kit/scripts/step03_explore_examples/04_rag_on_mixed_data/README.md

 - Unstructured data from Wiki via SAP HANA Cloud Vector engine and SAP GenAI Hub.

 We implement the application as a LangChain `SQL Agent` that uses SQLAlchemy dialect for SAP HANA for constructing the SQL Queries, and equip it with an additional custom RAG Tool for answering detailed questions about Cities.
 The agent Iterates on the question presented by the user and uses REACT pattern choosing which tool to select on every iteration.
-This ecample requires `gpt-4` `gpt-4o`or model for the reliable results.
+This example requires `gpt-4` or `gpt-4o` model for the reliable results.

 **Example questions:**
 - *Can you give me the country corresponding to each city?* - This question corresponds to the structured data and can be answered by constructing and executing an SQL statement to the `city_stats` table in Hana DB.